General enquiries: 0800 326 5559

 Sex and Love Addiction

-When many people think of addiction, they usually reference substance addictions such as alcohol and drugs or commonly-discussed behavioural addictions like gambling or overeating.
+When many people think of addiction, they usually reference substance addictions such as alcohol and drugs, or commonly discussed behavioural addictions like gambling or overeating.

 What is sex addiction?

 An individual with sex addiction is compulsively driven to seek out sexual gratification despite experiencing negative consequences due to their behaviour.
-They may have sex with multiple partners, masturbate excessively or spend hours watching pornography every day.

 Common forms of sex addiction include: